MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_03_Create a Log Analytics workspace.md

 ### Use the Log Analytics workspaces menu to create a workspace.

-1. In the search box at the top of the portal, enter **log analytics workspaces.** Select **Log Analytics workspaces** in the search results.
+1. Start a browser session and sign-in to the Azure portal menu.
+In the search box at the top of the portal, type **log analytics workspaces.**.
+Select **Log Analytics workspaces** in the search results.

 5. On the **Log Analytics workspaces** page, select **+ Create.**